 Blueberries are great for treating and preventing urinary tract infections.
-Though its clinical effects on UTIs have not been fully investigated, its antioxidant compounds have been found to have an antibacterial action, blocking the adhesion of E. coli to the walls of the urinary tract.
+Though their clinical effects on UTIs have not been fully investigated, their antioxidant compounds have been found to offer antibacterial actions, blocking the adhesion of Escherichia coli to the walls of the urinary tract.
 Moreover, pterostilbene, another antioxidant compound contained in blueberries, has been shown to be just as effective in lowering cholesterol as commercial drugs.

 BLUEBERRIES ARE ONE OF THE HIGHEST-RANKED FRUITS FOR ANTIOXIDANTS.

 It is safe to consume antioxidant-rich fruits such as blueberries in recommended amounts.
 With a balanced diet that includes five daily servings of fruits and vegetables, intoxication through food is more difficult to achieve than it is through supplements.
 However, consuming blueberries in excess can cause stress in the body and negatively affect its capacity to detoxify or repair itself.

 OVERCONSUMPTION OF ANTIOXIDANTS SUPPRESSES BODY'S ABILITY TO FUNCTION PROPERLY.

 Women who are pregnant or breastfeeding should only eat recommended amounts of any food high in antioxidants, such as blueberries.